Must-see modern indie movies streaming this month (September 2020)

 Good as Eisenberg is, his mentor, Sensei (Alessandro Nivola), delivers a comedic deadpan performance among the best of its kind in recent memory.

-The End of the Tour (Netflix)
+The End of the Tour (Fubo)

 Another Eisenberg-led feature, The End of the Tour chronicles a book tour embarked upon by legendary author David Foster Wallace after the release of Infinite Jest.